chernogorsky/rc-tc/README.md

 * Z probe may be HT probe or HT microswitch
 * all the plastic parts is prinetd with HT plastics

+# Stay as close to the original RC as possible
+Here I want to be able to:
+* utilize some of the upgrade I already have. so far in use:
+  * all the frame alums upgrades
+  * MR belts retainer
+  * upper part of BMG ultralight mount (as part for BMG/Mosquito head)
+* Be able to go back/forth without huge modification (currently its only removing the shaft)
+ * you may use any plate-on mods, like mounts (except for fan shrounds)
+ * no heavy hull mods

 # Dimentions
 <img width="551" alt="rc-tc-drawing" src="https://user-images.githubusercontent.com/5332569/127501504-d607ab26-c6cb-4ddb-bb29-99ad0ac055d9.png">